contefranz/OpTop/README.md

 All the procedures described in the paper will be implemented in this package.
 The package is in early alpha stage and contains two functions:

+* `get_topic_models()`: handy function to immediately get the list of topic models the user wants to process from a specified environment;

 * `word_proportions()`: computes word proportions from a `corpus` object created by __quanteda__ [Benoit et al. (2018)];